The Ultimate Guide to Staying in Miami Beach

 Best for: Couples, luxury seekers, travelers who want beach access without the chaos

 The trade-off: Less walkable nightlife.
 You’ll need a rideshare to South Beach or Wynwood for late-night options.
+Browse Mid-Beach options on our Miami hotels guide to find the right fit for your travel style.

 North Beach and Surfside